yanwang2012/RAAPTR/GENSIMDATA/gensimdata_Guide.md

 P is the path to a .mat **input_parameter_file** containing the variables listed below, C is the path to a .mat **pulsar_catalog_file** containing information about the pulsars in the PTA, and O is the **output_folder** name where the data realizations will be stored.

 ### input_parameter_file
 The Function **parameters.m** can be used to generate the input_parameter_file.
-This function generates a file containing random GW sources, number of pulsars in the timing array, starting epoch of the observation, information about the noise realizations, and the search range for Particle Swarm Optimization (PSO).
+This function generates two files, **parameter.mat** and **searchParams_simDataSKA_X.m**.
+The .mat file **parameter.mat** contains the variables: the location of random GW sources, number of pulsars in the timing array, starting epoch of the observation, information about the noise realizations.
+The search range for Particle Swarm Optimization (PSO) is stored separately in the file **searchParams_simDataSKA_X.mat** for running on LS5(LoneStar 5).

 **Note**: Though these variables are already in the input_parameter_file but will still be individually stored in a file **searchParams_simDataSKA_X.mat** for the future use of multiple sources.